s-kugan/Knix/testCases.md

 ### **a-ii.
 Test Cases Suitable for Automation and Why**

-1. **Search for a product on the product page and ensure it returns relevant results**
+1. **Search for a product and ensure it returns relevant results.**
     - **Why**: Automated tests can simulate search queries and verify that the correct products are returned without manual intervention.

 2. **Verify that the selected product from the product list page displays correctly on the product detail page (name, price, and image)**